Liu Kun (Jin dynasty): Alliance with Duan Pidi

 After the loss of Bing Province, Liu Kun was left with nothing and nowhere to go.
-Hearing this, Inspector of Youzhou and a head of the Duan tribe, Duan Pidi, sent a letter to Liu Kun inviting him to his headquarters in Jicheng.
+Hearing this, Inspector of You and a head of the Duan tribe, Duan Pidi, sent a letter to Liu Kun inviting him to his headquarters in Jicheng.
 Liu Kun met him, and the two men started a mutual relationship, arranging a marriage between their relatives.
 In 317, they swore an oath with each other and sent a joint petition to Sima Rui in Jiankang insisting he claim the imperial title.
 Liu Kun's envoy was Wen Jiao, whose aunt was married to Liu Kun.
-The same year, both men planned an attack against Shi Le with Duan Pidi's brothers, but the plan was axed as Pidi's brothers refused to take orders from him.
+The same year, both men planned an attack against Shi Le with Duan Pidi's brothers, but the plan was cancelled as Pidi's brothers refused to take orders from him.
 The following year, after Sima Rui ascended the throne as Emperor Yuan of Jin, Liu Kun was appointed Palace Attendant and Defender-in-Chief and was presented a famous sword.